AllayMC/BedrockData/README.md

 # BedrockData
-Some data generated from BDS
+Data generated from BDS.

+All the file are in json format so that it can be easily used in any languages.

 ## 1. block_attributes.json